 - Holders of an electronic residence permit (eAT):

 Officers at the customer services centers usually don't speak sufficient English.
 Moreover, they are advised to use German language only, since they are notifying you of legal topics and the risk to translate wrongly is considerable. hence, it is a general approach by authorities to speak German only.
 This does also affect your documents.
 The success is much more likely if you come by with translated documents - albeit, English language is usually accepted.
 Since you need to provide originals, the translation must have been made by a certified translator.

-Information about the registration in Hamburg can be found in the section Forms.
+Information about the registration in Hamburg can be found in the section registration.